 One of the things I love about comparing versions of The Gingerbread Man is the fact that there are many books available with a wide variety of cultural perspectives.
 The story elements in these books are quite different from one another.
 Comparing these makes for learning interesting new things about different cultures and creates insightful observations by students.

-Click Here to download a free set of story elements charts.
-I project the colored versions for modeling and use the included blackline versions for the student booklets.
+Click Here to get this free story elements booklet for your students.
+I project the colored versions for modeling and use the included blackline version and cover for the student booklets.

 Using Illustrations To Understand A Story